AdityaKunte18/CS498/README.md

 | Dec 10     | Final Presentations                                    |               |        |                        |
 | Dec 19     | No Class                                       |               |        | Final Report Due                        |

+ ### Companion and Reviewer Group Assignments
+The assignments for these groups are found in the following [link](https://docs.google.com/spreadsheets/d/1TjZn-AdLd3xW1SLABc4sZ9gTYkR0doOq-uFludx8jgc/edit?usp=sharing).
+If you would like to change your time slot and have reached an agreement with another group for a swap, please email the TAs and cc all individuals involved.
+If any are discovered, please email the TAs ASAP so we can correct them.

  ## Tentative Grading
 **Groups**:  Panel discussion and research project will be performed in groups of 4-5 students.
 Form a group and [declare your group's membership and paper preferences](https://forms.gle/TVkqSQAvUfKzsZGA7) by **Sept 8**.
 After this date, we will form groups from the remaining students.